NOTE: THIS PAGE HAS BEEN UPDATED - LATEST UPDATE - October 2025.

 There are 3 categories - see the tables below):

 CATEGORY A: Countries whose nationals do not require a Visa.
-No action required, you will be granted easy entry at any border post.
+No action required at any border post.
+However, all travellers need to complete the Zimbabwe Entry Declaration Form prior to travelling so as to ensure smooth entry processing into the country.

 Category B Visa Costs: Single Entry US$ 30; Double Entry US$ 45; Multiple Entry US$ 55